EuroPython/website/data/pages-content/mentored-sprint.md

 Walking the path from user to collaborator, and thus contributing to an open-source project, can sometimes be intimidating especially for newcomers.
 From a technical perspective, interacting with web-based hosting services (such as GitHub, GitLab, etc.), branching and opening pull requests can be overwhelming if these are not everyday actions of your workflow.
 The correctness of the code and potential bugs are other common obstacles and fears any newcomer might face.
 Not to mention the time and frustration accumulated over the task of finding a ‘beginner-friendly’ issue to work on.

 We also recognize that some groups are traditionally underrepresented in the open-source community and we would like to support them in their open-source path.
-We are running the fourth PyCon US mentored sprints for individuals from underrepresented groups willing to start contributing to Python projects.
+We are running the mentored sprints for individuals from underrepresented groups willing to start contributing to Python projects.
 This event will provide a supportive, friendly, and safe environment for all the attendees and partner open source projects.

 To achieve this goal, we are seeking to work with a number of Python projects and their maintainers interested in providing mentorship to these individuals.
 In return, we will provide guidance and advice on how to prepare the projects for the day and to better serve a diverse range of contributors.